guohuan-xie/guohuan-xie.github.io/_pages/about.md

 --------
 My current research focuses on three key areas:

-- **Image Generation and Editing**: Exploring generative models such as diffusion and VAEs for controllable image generation, editing, and detail restoration, with an emphasis on improving model generalization.
+- **Image Generation and Editing**: Exploring generative models such as Stable Diffusion for controllable image generation, editing, and detail restoration, with an emphasis on improving model generalization.

 - **Few-shot Learning**: Developing methods for efficient learning from limited data, focusing on techniques like metric learning, prompt tuning, and cross-modal transfer to enhance data efficiency.